This 2014 primate study found:

 We know that primate infants, like humans, need “nourishment, transportation, warmth, protection, and socialization” from their mothers.
 What level of findings about oxytocin can a research study make that would justify this deprivation?

-It surely isn’t the findings this study makes.
-We knew without doing the study that getting oxytocin from a nebulizer would be nowhere near an acceptable substitute for a mother’s love.
+It surely wasn’t the findings this study made.
+We knew without doing the study that getting oxytocin from a nebulizer would be nowhere near an acceptable substitute for a mother’s touch and care.